projectacrn/acrn-hypervisor/doc/introduction/index.rst

    ACRN Industrial Usage Architecture Overview

-:numref:`V2-industry-usage-arch` shows ACRN’s block diagram for an Industrial usage scenario:
+:numref:`V2-industry-usage-arch` shows ACRN's block diagram for an Industrial usage scenario:

 - ACRN boots from the SoC platform, and supports firmware such as the